 14. What are the most important factors for achieving long project life?

 Good design detailing is crucial; for instance with cladding avoiding ground contact, achieving a design which sheds water at eaves level and ensures adequate airflow behind the cladding, orientating the cladding vertically as against horizontally.
+With decking ensure positive falls to shed water off the surface; avoid ground contact and allow for good airflow around the supporting structure.
 The selection of good quality durable timber ensuring that there is no sapwood on exterior surfaces is vital.
 Good preparation of the timber surface is very important; sawn surfaces give the best penetration of the SiOO:X treatment and are to be preferred, otherwise sanding is needed with a 60 grit paper.
 Treating the timber to professional standards in the right environmental conditions is essential using factory treatment where possible.
 A very important factor is to treat end grain including any end grain exposed during site construction.
-In service maintenance is a key factor and where possible keeping the timber surfaces clean and removing dirt and any surface algae.
+In service maintenance is a key factor, keeping the timber surfaces clean and removing dirt and any surface fungi that forms at an early stage.